RAPIDLY DEVELOPING THUNDERSTORM - Convection Warning (GEO v2021)

 The discrimination scheme has then been validated over a large Europe domain using the ground truth from the extended EUCLID lightning network.

-Since v2011 , NWP data is used for a guidance of discrimination scheme when available
+When available, NWP data is used for a guidance of discrimination scheme when available:

-- Only cloud cells out of non convective areas are submitted to discrimination scheme
+- Only cloud cells inside convective areas are submitted to discrimination scheme, to limit the number of false alarms, especially during intermediate and winter seasons

 NWP mask : 0 = non convective areas = union of 3 non convective indexes

-The discrimination scheme is described into ATBD document.
+The discrimination scheme is described with further details into ATBD document.

 Analyzed (yellow contours) and 60min-forecast (magenta contours) RDT-CW cells

 - RDT-CW is able to take into account lightning strokes location.
 This optional additionnal data may also allow to improve discrimination skill, if requested.
-The object approach of RDT-CW algorithm allows to characterize the lighning activity associated to a convective cloud object and to build its time serie.
-It is to note that the temporal shift between satellite data and flash impact is taken into account.
+The object approach of RDT-CW algorithm allows to characterize the lightning activity associated to a convective cloud object and to build its time series.
+It is to note that the time-based shift between satellite data and flash impact is taken into account.

 - RDT-CW can take advantage of cloud top pressure information as additional attribute, when CTTH is requested as additional optional data